-I decided not to go into the NHS permanently as I felt that I wasn’t capable of the demands of the job.
-I was unsure whether it wasn’t something that showcased my weaknesses too much or whether I would have been able to manage with adjustments.
-After finishing with the NHS, I left to volunteer around Europe to improve my language skills and rethink my career direction.
+I decided not to go into the NHS permanently as I felt that I wouldn’t be supported in my role.
+I left to volunteer around Europe to improve my language skills and rethink my career direction.
 Before trying out work in NHS podiatry clinics, I’d considered filming.
 My idea had been to potentially train as a foot health practitioner or a podiatrist (a job where I could help others) and use this to support my film work.
 When I returned from my volunteering around Europe, I talked to a friend and found out he ran a film meetup; I joined and decided to temp/freelance while learning how to film.
 I joined temping agencies and freelanced as an EFL writer and EFL teacher.
 Around 2018 I lost work due to changes in contracts and the closure of the company for which I worked.
 I went to the jobcentre, and they sent me to a government funded programme but there were so many criteria that I found it impossible to justify staying on and didn’t feel I could be support, I felt the staff cared but they were constrained by the DWP’s criteria in terms of offering services.
 The programme is linked to the DWP, so if you get paid, they get notified, and you get kicked off the program.
 I also looked into applying for a business grant which disabled self-employed people have access to, I found out that you’re given money; however, they specify how money can be spent.
 You can spend the money from a business grant on software, for example, but not a laptop I felt was paternalistic.
 The scheme decides what’s best for the client; they don’t trust the client to put forward their case for how they spend the money.